Gibe-code/CentOS-Stream-Server/README.md

-Issues
+## ❗ Issues

-Problems Faced During Installation
+### 🔧 Problems Faced During Installation

-1. Virtual Machine Display Resolution
+1. **Virtual Machine Display Resolution**
    After installation, the CentOS Stream Server VM was stuck at a low resolution (1024x768) and did not resize automatically with the VirtualBox window.
 Full-screen mode also did not scale properly.

-2. Guest Additions Installation Failure
+2. **Guest Additions Installation Failure**
-Initial attempts to install VirtualBox Guest Additions failed due to missing kernel headers and development tools (kernel-devel, gcc, etc.), which are required for compiling kernel modules.
+   Initial attempts to install VirtualBox Guest Additions failed due to missing kernel headers and development tools (`kernel-devel`, `gcc`, etc.), which are required for compiling kernel modules.

-3. Network Configuration Issues
+3. **Network Configuration Issues**
-Although the network adapter appeared as connected in VirtualBox, the VM had no internet access due to incorrect network adapter settings (NAT vs Bridged Mode mismatch).
+   Although the network adapter appeared as connected in VirtualBox, the VM had no internet access due to incorrect network adapter settings (NAT vs. Bridged Mode mismatch).

-4. Software Package Download Errors
+4. **Software Package Download Errors**
    During installation or update attempts, some packages failed to download due to mirror selection issues or DNS resolution failures, which interrupted the installation process.

-5. Partitioning Confusion
+5. **Partitioning Confusion**
-During the manual partitioning step, some options (like setting up a custom LVM or separate /home) were not intuitive for beginners and could easily lead to partitioning errors.
+   During the manual partitioning step, some options (like setting up a custom LVM or separate `/home`) were not intuitive for beginners and could easily lead to partitioning errors.

 Solutions
 Resolving Installation Issues